chrisvwx/LLLplus.jl/README.md

 This package provides the following lattice tools:
 Lenstra-Lenstra-Lovacsz (LLL) lattice reduction, Seysen lattice reduction, a sphere decoder, and VBLAST matrix decomposition.
-We also give code examples for efficient decoding of QAM symbols in multi-antenna, multi-user wireless systems.

 [LLL](https://en.wikipedia.org/wiki/Lenstra%E2%80%93Lenstra%E2%80%93Lov%C3%A1sz_lattice_basis_reduction_algorithm) [1]
 lattice reduction is a powerful tool in computer science that is used